 Figure 2: Measured RDI-S IF signal for FMCW down-ramp from 175 GHz to 120 GHz with highlighted degraded ramp linearity regions (yellow) due to PLL settling effects if notching of 5.340 bands (red) is required.

 Additionally, the high sweep-rate (e.g. 4 ms for a complete 50 GHz sweep) needed for most applications due to high production line speed of the materials that need to be measured prevents notching-out frequency bands without losing FMCW sweep linearity, which can directly be translated into losing measurement performance and accuracy.
 The sub-micrometre precision measurements require an exceptional linear FMCW sweep without degraded regions.
 If bands are notched out by stopping the sweep and jumping over the ITU RR FN 5.340 bands this would result in degraded sweep performance close to the notched out regions due to the fact that phase locked loops (PLL) show an analogue settling behaviour, as shown in Fig. 2.
 Due to the use of window functions the non-avoidable regions of degraded ramp linearity at the outer start- and stop-regions of the sweep have only a minor influence compared to such regions in the middle of the covered bandwidth.
-In addition, spurious signals with much higher power spectral density in the ITU RR FN 5.340 bands, because of PLL locking and settling processes at the FMCW start and stop regions, might be the consequence.
+In addition, spurious or/and out of band emissions with much higher power spectral density in the ITU RR FN 5.340 bands, because of PLL locking and settling processes at the FMCW start and stop regions, might be the consequence.
 Experience shows that the start and stop regions of a FMCW sweep are often the most critical parts in terms of power spectral density emission levels.
 Having a smooth and fast sweep through the ITU RR FN 5.340 bands with evenly distributed very low power spectral density will be preferable in terms of spectrum efficiency and sharing with passive band users.
 The generation of much higher power spectral density spurious signals, that might occur at the edge regions of the notched out bands, is therefore not an alternative.
 Another technique, the notching of bands with switchable components like amplifiers in the transmit path of the radar is unavoidably causing load pulling at the VCO, because of changing the load of the VCO during the highly linear frequency ramp.
 Phase locked loops will correct the frequency drift of the VCO caused by the changing load, but due to the analogue behaviour of the loop-filters this also highly influences the FMCW sweep linearity and is not suitable for high performance radiodetermination applications.